-The evaluation for all executives is based on specific criteria, including the business performance of the Company, whether strategic objectives are being achieved, and the development of management and personnel.
+The evaluation for all executives is based on specific criteria, including the business performance of the Company, whether strategic objectives are being achieved and the development of management and personnel.

-The CEO/ED's performance is formally assessed on an annual basis by the Board.
-All Key Performance Indicators (KPIs) are considered by the Nomination and Remuneration Committee, which evaluates the CEO/ED's performance and makes a recommendation to the Board in relation to performance and remuneration.
+The performance of the CEO or COO is formally assessed on an annual basis by the Board.
+All Key Performance Indicators (KPIs) are considered by the Nomination and Remuneration Committee, which evaluates the CEO's or COO's performance and makes a recommendation to the Board in relation to performance and remuneration.

-An annual assessment of the performance of all other senior executives is undertaken by the Board on the basis of recommendations from the CEO/ED, who conducts performance reviews in relation to each senior executive.
+An annual assessment of the performance of all other senior executives is undertaken by the Board on the basis of recommendations from the CEO or COO, who conducts performance reviews in relation to each senior executive.

-A performance evaluation for all senior executives, including the CEO/ED, was undertaken in the reporting period in accordance with the process disclosed above.
+A performance evaluation for all senior executives, including the CEO and COO, was undertaken in the reporting period in accordance with the process disclosed above.

-Further information on directors' and executives' remuneration, including principles used to determine remuneration and KPIs, is set out in the Annual Report under the heading 'Remuneration Report'.
+Further information on directors' and executives' remuneration, including principles used to determine remuneration and KPIs, is set out in the Annual Report under the heading 'Remuneration Report.'